wghou/tinyworlds/README.md

 ```

 # Overview

 ### Why World Models?

+*How do we bend reality to our will? we generate reality itself…*

-A world model is a function mapping the current state of the environment, plus conditioning, to the next state of the environment.
+A world model is simply a function mapping the current state of the environment to the next state of the environment.

-To predict the next world state accurately, the world function must compress all the information in the world into a set of laws.
+To predict the next state accurately, the function must compress all information in the world into a set of laws.

-Hence the name world model: **it is capturing all the inherent structure and emergent phenomena of the world.**
+So the world model **captures all the inherent structure and emergent phenomena of the world.**

+In fact, all of deep learning, and all of intelligence, is trying to compress the universe into a model.
+A model that can predict important aspects of the next state of the universe, by learning heuristics about how it operates.

+And the universe can also be thought of as a world model.
+It is a constantly running mapping from state to state, following a set of laws but with many layers of emergent behavior over these laws.

-In the near term, world models can be:
+So far, we've seen world models can be:

-1. cortexes to give physical world understanding to models
+1. cortexes to give physical world understanding to robots
 2. simulators for models to interact with physics fully-online
 3. experiences with new structures of reality for humans to interact with

-A world model is the world itself.
-The universe is a world model.
-Reality emerges within that model.

-We are only at the beginning of world modeling.
-Are you getting it?
+But we are only at the very beginning of modeling our own worlds.

-I hope TinyWorlds will help you to understand world modeling better.
+TinyWorlds is built to help you to understand world modeling better.

 ### Architecture Overview
 ![tinyworldsarch](/assets/tinyworldsarchv3.png)